endling1/wallet-mongoose/README.md

 Plug this in between any [Authentication module](https://www.npmjs.com/package/jsonwebtoken) and a [Pass generating module](https://www.npmjs.com/package/passbook)

+__Steps__:

+1.Generate a Pass and save user data in the Pass schema

+2.Wallet app makes REST calls when user adds Pass to the wallet app

-Request -> Authenticate -> wallet-mongoose -> Generate pass
+3.Wallet requests -> Authenticate -> wallet-mongoose

 ## Installation
 `$ npm install wallet-mongoose`